loveshack/docs/source/advanced_components/application_insight/onegate_usage.rst

 Self-Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 There are several actions to adapt the Service to a given situation.
 Actions on any of the Virtual Machines can be performed individually.
-Also, the size of the Service can be customized just specifying a cardinality for each of the roles.
+Also, the size of the Service can be customized just by specifying a cardinality for each of the roles.

 Performing actions on a VM
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""